AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.6/ex4.md

 ![Kafka](./images/kc6.png)

-Go back to your Text Editor, to the file **connect-distributed.properties** and scroll down to the last line (line 86 in the screenshot).
-You should uncomment the line that starts with `# plugin.path=` and you should paste the full path to the folder named `connectors`.
+Go back to your Text Editor, to the file **connect-distributed.properties** and scroll down to the last line (line 89 in the screenshot).
+You should uncomment the line (remove `#`) that starts with `# plugin.path=` and you should paste the full path to the folder named `connectors`.
 The result should look similar to this:

-`plugin.path=/Users/woutervangeluwe/Desktop/Kafka_AEP/kafka_2.13-3.1.0/connectors`
+`plugin.path=/Users/woutervangeluwe/Desktop/Kafka_AEP/kafka_2.13-3.9.0/connectors`

 Save your changes to the file **connect-distributed.properties** and close your Text Editor.

 ![Kafka](./images/kc7.png)

 Next, copy the latest official release of the Adobe Experience Platform Sink Connector that you downloaded into the folder named `connectors`.
-The file that you downloaded before is named **streaming-connect-sink-0.0.14-java-11.jar**, you can simply move it into the `connectors` folder.
+The file that you downloaded before is named **streaming-connect-sink-0.0.27-java-11.jar**, you can simply move it into the `connectors` folder.

 ![Kafka](./images/kc8.png)

-Next, open a new Terminal window at the level of the **kafka_2.13-3.1.0** folder.
+Next, open a new Terminal window at the level of the **kafka_2.13-3.9.0** folder.
 Right-click that folder and click **New Terminal at Folder**.

 In the Terminal window, paste this command: `bin/connect-distributed.sh config/connect-distributed.properties` and click **Enter**.
 This command will start Kafka Connect and will load the library of the Adobe Experience Platform Sink Connector.